Car-byte/Sorting-Algorithm-Visualizer/README.md

 # Sorting-Algorithm-Visualizer
-Visualization of sorting algorithms with SFML
-Tested on windows 10
+Visualization of sorting algorithms with [SFML](https://www.sfml-dev.org/) tested on windows 10